Keto biscuits, made with almond flour, are wonderfully tender and fluffy. Try them with some sweet butter – they are

-These keto almond flour biscuits are amazing.
+These healthy biscuits are amazing.
 They are tender and fluffy, and they smell so good as they bake!

 I always loved biscuits.
 When I started eating a low-carb and grain-free diet, I thought at first that I would have to give them up.
-To my relief, I soon discovered these biscuits!
+To my relief, I soon discovered these wonderful biscuits!

 Do almond flour keto biscuits taste like regular ones?

 Lacking starch and gluten, these biscuits are not the same as wheat flour ones.
 They do not rise as much, and they are not as fluffy and tender.

 Having said that, they are excellent.
 They’re delicious, fragrant, and good enough that you will likely find yourself overeating them (as I did today)! 😳

-What ingredients do you use in almond flour biscuits?
+What ingredients do you use to make almond flour keto biscuits?